 Just the other day I was taking pulses at an event and met a young couple (in their 30s) who were distance runners.
 I took their pulse and they were shocked to hear that their hearts were weak.
 But despite their physical fitness they had anxiety, sleep problems and fatigue.
 ‘How can that be when we run so much and are so fit?’, they asked.
 My answer included the following points:

 Excessive exercise actually weakens your heart over time – just like it would weaken any other muscle you overuse.

-The Chinese believe that your heart only has a certain number of beats in it over your lifetime and excessive exercise uses up your heartbeat quota faster.
+There’s a school of thought in Chinese medicine that your heart only has a certain number of beats in it over your lifetime and excessive exercise uses up your heartbeat quota faster.

 People who have anxiety, fatigue and can’t sleep aren’t healthy and all of these symptoms strongly point to a weak heart in Chinese medicine.

 ‘But we feel so good after we run!’
 The reason for this is that your body releases high levels of endorphins after exercise – this is the ‘feel good’ hormone that makes you feel good for a while.
 But paradoxically, while excessive exercise releases endorphins it also claps out your heart making it weaker and contributing even more to your health problems.